Recap / Big Finish Doctor Who 081 The Kingmaker

 in the 16th century, where the bad acting and the even worse audience make Erimem feel like a real Fish out of Water

 .
 She also breaks a man's arm for trying to touch her bum, earning her a bit of a What the Hell, Hero?

 from Peri.
 Meanwhile, the Fifth Doctor goes off to a have a few stern words with Shakespeare about artistic liberties taken.
 Well, actually, a few beers.
 Well, more than a few.
+Then a giant robot appears in the TARDIS.
 Still somewhat tipsy, he explains to his companions that in the far future, all publishing corporations will have been taken over by a single big one.
 With a tendency of sending giant laser robots through time and space and remind authors throughout history of missed deadlines and contracts that were never honoured.
 Since the Fourth Doctor rather accidentally committed to writing a series of historical kids' books (it was that or a novelty cookbook), Five finds himself with a serious lack of actual knowledge on why Richard III

 murdered everyone around him, and Shakespeare isn't exactly the most reliable source he can find.
 So, he vworps the TARDIS over to 1485 to see what actually happened.